FyshOS/fynedesk/README.md

 # About

 FyneDesk is an easy to use Linux/Unix desktop environment following material design.
-It is build using the [Fyne](https://fyne.io) toolkit and is designed to be easy to use as well as easy to develop.
+It is built using the [Fyne](https://fyne.io) toolkit and is designed to be easy to use as well as easy to develop.
 We use the Go language and welcome any contributions or feedback for the project.